avinashlng1080/Altura/README.md

 4. Implement CodePush to allow for faster production hotfixes
 5. Implement Sentry for catching errors in Beta and Production environments
 6. Store the database at a more secure custom location.
 Over there, we can further encrypt its contents.
+7. We can emulate multiple user accounts by having multiple user records with different PINs.
+Then, we'll need to
+   track down the user record with the latest time stamp.